arcanegolem/Materialize/README.md

 Simple PDF viewer made with and for Jetpack Compose

 # Requirements
-Add `INTERNET` permission to your Android Manifest
+[OPTIONAL] Add `INTERNET` permission to your Android Manifest if you intend to retrive PDF documents via URLs
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```